 A very helpful but not well-known tool is Sellwood's "Record of Parthian Coinage" (1971) chart.
 Though based on the 1st edition, it is a wonderful device for rapidly comparing all the Parthian silver types on one large sheet for an idea of where to start.
 It is quite artistic; I have mine framed in my office.
-It is an appealing decoration for a collector, and still available from Malter Galleries.
+It is an appealing decoration for a collector.
 For bronzes, which are not represented on the chart, you'll need to start in Sellwood's book.

 Once you have the possibilities for obverse portrait identification narrowed (remembering that tetradrachm and drachm portraits can differ significantly for the same king within the same type), check for any devices or legends on the obverse; these appear only on a few types and are a quick path to identification where they appear.

 Then study the reverse for devices and legends.
 A portrait on the reverse is a decisive clue for silver coins, but numerous bronzes have them.
 If the legend is readable, use the Inscription Finder page to check it out.
 That should narrow it further; Sellwood has excellent drawings of the reverse sides, where a visual comparison should make certain your final identification, especially for the so-called "illegible" or "blundered" legends.
 Many of these are actually quite readable, if you have studied the coins extensively.
 If you find a coin in the literature similar to the one you wish to identify, use the Attribution Correlation Chart to find other examples that will confirm your identification.